benklop/picocalc-luckfox-lyra/FLASHING.md

 - Verify SD card is properly seated
 - Try reflashing with a known-good image
 - Check if device enters loader mode (may need recovery)
-- Ensure correct firmware was flashed for your hardware revision

 ## Advanced USB Permissions Setup